 The Center for Disease Control (CDC) and Occupational Safety and Health Administration (OSHA) have issued guidelines for employers to follow to prevent the spread of COVID-19 in the workplace.
+But OSHA is not even requiring that employers follow the specific CDC guidance for employers.

 This toolkit, Worker Safety & Health During COVID-19 Pandemic, explains what employers should do to protect workers.
 For example, in all non-healthcare workplaces, employers should ensure that workers are six feet apart, provide you with cotton masks or allow you to bring in your own cotton masks, place hand sanitizers around your workplace, and provide time for you to sanitize workstations.